LinuxIsCool/kickstart/README.md

 # If you want to add a new python package only for development (dev dependency)
 poetry add mypy -D

+# To drop into the shell for running the package locally
+poetry shell
 ```

 ## Simple tests are already set up, with an example conftest.py